cosminstr/noSugar/README.md

 ## Additional Resources

-Used FullCalendar.js to render a calendar for the reminders\n https://fullcalendar.io/docs/getting-started
+Used FullCalendar.js to render a calendar for the reminders : https://fullcalendar.io/docs/getting-started